amesar/mlflow-fun/README.md

 ```
 export MLFLOW_TRACKING_URI=databricks
 ```
-The token and tracking server URL will be picked up from your Databricks CLI ~/.databrickscfg default profile.
+The token and tracking server URL will be picked up from your Databricks CLI default profile in `~/.databricks.cfg`.
 You can also override these values with the following environment variables:
 ```
 export DATABRICKS_TOKEN=MY_TOKEN